-Topsoil/fill and natural sandExcavator with bucket3mm/s to protect against compaction of very loose
+Equipment for Excavation Topsoil/fill and natural Excavator with bucket

+sand

-3mm/s to protect against compaction of very loose
+Recommended Vibration Limits 3mm/s to protect against compaction of very loose

-sand extending to areas requiring compaction.
+(Maximum Peak Particle Velocity (PPV)) sand extending to areas requiring compaction.

-N/A

-N/A
+Vibration Calibration Tests Required N/A

+Full time vibration Monitoring Required N/A

-Yes, recommended that these inspections be
+Geotechnical Inspection Requirement Yes, recommended that these inspections be

 undertaken as per below mentioned sequence:

 • During installation of excavation support

 measures and/or underpinning of footings

 • At completion of the excavation

-On neighbouring structures or parts thereof within 5m
+Dilapidation Surveys Requirement On neighbouring structures or parts thereof within

-of the excavation perimeter prior to site work.
+5m of the excavation perimeter prior to site work.